romilesteves008/CCM101-REsteves/README.md

-PRELIM ACTIVITY 1
+PRELIM-ACTIVITY-1

-Name: Romil C. Esteves
+Romil C. Esteves/BSIT 4M
-Course and Section: BSIT 4M

-Description

 This repository contains the files, activities, projects, and outputs for my IT course.
 It will be used to organize and store my course-related work using GitHub.